 In the final the same sequence of procedures as above will be used to resolve drawn matches except that, should no result be achieved after considering goals from tries, the result will be a draw.

 RESULTS - DEVON JUNIOR CUP

-The secretary of the home club involved in a competition match shall be provided with a card on which he shall ensure that the names of the players and nominated replacements in both teams are recorded and the result of the match is noted.
-The card should be signed by the referee and sent to the Competitions administrator (T FRIEND – emails acceptable) not later than 48 hours after the match.
+The secretary of the home club involved in a competition match shall be provided with a card on which the names of the players and nominated replacements in both teams are recorded and the result of the match is noted.
+The card should be signed by the referee and sent to the competitions administrator (T FRIEND – emails acceptable) not later than 48 hours after the match.

 DEVON INTERNAL LEAGUES

 The published RFU league fixtures at levels (5/6/7/8) will be the matches between the Devon clubs that will count in the Internal League – if postponed for any reason the new date will become the fixture – any complaints / problems the RFU ruling will be binding.

 - Registration – as for the RFU competition leagues

 - Scoring – as for the leagues including bonus points.